 When you travel and camp, kids pick up so much.
 There’s a reason that home schooling while travelling has become such a big thing; you just have to supplement the knowledge they naturally gain when on the road.

-Our kids are always asking about how things wash up on the beach, wind turbines, light houses, animals, fueling the car up and so on.
+Our kids are always asking about how things wash up on the beach, wind turbines, light houses, animals, fuelling the car up and so on.
 It’s all part of travel, and they pick it up as you go.

 Your perspective will change